AbdullaBektayev/ToDo/README.md

 # ToDo

 This Django application is a simple app for to-do notes.
 You can write, change, delete your todos.
-And you can do all login stuff like login, logout, reset the password, change password or email, and so on.
+And you can do all login stuff like login, logout, reset the password, change password or email, and so on (for that I use django-rest-authemail).
 If a task is done the app will send notifications to the email of user.
 For that you need to configure main mail, I leave the instructions below.

 In this project I use Docker to build, Postgres as Database, Redis as a message broker, and Celery as a task queue.